RamVasuthevan/Personal-Website/website/soda-reviews.markdown

 - No sharpness
 - Okay flavour
 - Would be disappointed if I wanted ginger beer and I got this, but might have it again

+### 7Up Zero Sugar Grapefruit
+- It tastes good.
+- Not that sweet
+- Doesn't really have an aftertaste
+- Honestly, not sure what I was expecting, it's kind mid